-- Before departure the employee signs the Participation Agreement, the form for which is sent by the CZS coordinator by internal post.
+- Before departure the employee signs the Grant Agreement, the form for which is sent by the CZS coordinator by internal post.
 The employee sends one signed copy back to the CZS coordinator.

 - After successful nomination the employee should first deal with the travel order at their workplace together with the economic department of the relevant faculty.
 They can then pick up an advance at the foreign currency cash-desk at the MU Rectorate.

 - As part of the travel order each employee of Masaryk University gets travel insurance (the parameters of which you can find in the Documents section).
-If you fill in the travel order in INET, you will be able to print off a card with information.
+Once you fill in the travel order in INET, it will be possible to print off a card with information.

 - It is the responsibility of the employee to find the conditions regarding visa requirements for the given country and to apply for a visa if needed for this type of mobility.
 The employee is to obtain a Letter of Nomination from the home institution and if needed other supporting documents from the receiving university that are required for the visa application.

 - During the placement the employee is to keep to the previously approved programme of training/teaching plan and the number of days.
-It is a duty of the participant to secure confirmation of completion of the training/teaching (Confirmation of Arrival and Departure, which is available in the Documents section).
+It is a duty of the participant to secure a confirmation of completion of the training/teaching (Confirmation of Teaching/Training, which is available in your online application).
 The dates confirmed in the document should conform to the dates of travel including spent travelling and correspond to the employee’s air tickets.

-- Within 10 days you must send by internal post the original Confirmation of Arrival and Departure (which you can find in the Documents section) to the CZS coordinator.
+- Within 10 days you must send by internal post the original Confirmation of Teaching/Training (which you can find in your online application) to the CZS coordinator.
 Upload to the online application the relevant documents (boarding passes from the journey).

 - Within 30 days complete the EU Mobility Survey electronically in the European Commission’s “Mobility Tool”.
 The MU employee will be sent a link and asked to complete it by e-mail.